You come home after a long day at work and your house is a mess! It feels like an overwhelming job that you can never catch up with!

 But now you know how a cleaning lady stays focused and gets your house shining in a reasonable amount of time!
 Now you know how to clean a house fast like the maid does.

 You can do these steps separately with a daily house cleaning schedule or all at once depending on your schedule.
-You will also need to fit in some deep cleaning tasks once in awhile.
+You will also need to fit in some deep cleaning tasks once in awhile to catch those overlooked items you may not clean every week.

 It will take more or less time depending on how much stuff you have and how big your space is.
 That’s just another motivation to simplify and declutter.
 A clean house is a tidy house.